Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 service manual for the model you are working on to properly diagnose the range/

 oven.
-The service manual will assist you in properly placing the range/oven in the
+The service manual will assist you in properly placing the range/oven in

 service test mode for testing the range/oven functions.